mranandramasamy/JavaHub/README.md

 47. Does stereo type also factor of method overloading ?
 48. What is composition, aggregation, association ?
 49. What is generic in Java ?
+50. Access specifier vs Access modifier ?
+51. [S1 = "hello";] vs [S1 = new String("hello");]
+52. What is Dynamic method dispatch ?
+53. What is Single abstract method ?
+54. What is .filter(Predicate<T> pred) ?
+55. What is .map(Function<T, R> mapper) ?
+56. Future vs CompletableFuture ?
+57. What are concerete methods ?
+58. What are Java 1.8 features ?
+59. What is base class ?
+60. Runnable vs Callable ?
+61. Thread vs Runnable ?
+62. What is SimpleDateFormat ?
+How to convert a format to another ?

 ### Springboot
 1. Qualifier vs Primary annotations ?